Trump raises tariffs on Chinese goods as trade war escalates

 “It’s impossible for businesses to plan for the future in this type of environment,” said David French, senior vice president of government relations at the National Retail Federation.
 “The administration’s approach clearly isn’t working, and the answer isn’t more taxes on American businesses and consumers.
 Where does this end?”

-By adding onto the Chinese imports he’s already targeted, Trump is extending his tariffs to just about everything China ships to the United States.
+If Trump goes ahead with all the tariffs he’s announced, they would cover just about everything China ships to the United States.

-China responded Friday with new tariffs of 5% and 10% on $75 billion of U.S. products in retaliation, deepening a conflict over trade and technology that threatens to tip a weakening global economy into recession.

 China will also go ahead with previously postponed import duties on U.S.-made autos and auto parts, the Finance Ministry announced.

-On Friday, Trump tweeted, “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing… your companies HOME and making your products in the USA.”
+Trump tweets Friday included one declaring, “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing … your companies HOME and making your products in the USA.”

-The White House did not immediately respond to questions about what authority the president believes he has to order private companies to change their business practices.

-Jay Foreman, CEO of Basic Fun!, a Boca Raton, Florida, toy company that imports from China said Trump’s statements were outrageous.
+Jay Foreman, CEO of Basic Fun!, a Florida toy company that imports from China, said Trump’s demand to American companies was outrageous.

 It was an “unprecedented statement for a president to make to private business when there is no national security issue involved,” he said.

-The trade war between the U.S. and China has been rattling financial markets, disrupting international trade and weakening prospects for worldwide economic growth.
+The 13-monthlong feud between the U.S. and China has been rattling financial markets, disrupting international trade and weakening prospects for worldwide economic growth.

 Washington accuses China of using predatory tactics – including outright theft of U.S. trade secrets – in an aggressive drive to turn itself into a world leader in cutting-edge technologies such as artificial intelligence and electric cars.